warp-contracts/academy/warp-academy-docs/tutorials/ardit/implementation/handle.md

 We will take the name of the function from the `action.input.function` property and return the result of this function.
 If function is not recognized, we will throw an error.

 Smartweave protocol requires the contract to be written the Javascript.
 Therefore, we need to compile our Typescript contract to Javascript.
 You can use any building tool available.
 In our case - we will compile the contract using ESBuild.
 You can check the building script in `build.js` file.
 Additionally, we need to add some scripts command to our `package.json` file.
+Just remember that you need to have `rimraf` installed - either globally or as a `devDependency`.

 ```json
 // package.json